Linda Hogan (ethicist): Academic career

 Hogan began her academic career as a lecturer in ethics and religion at the University of Chester, England, for the 1992/93 academic year.
 During this time, she met Fr James F. Keenan, a Jesuit and ethicist: together, they would found the Catholic Theological Ethics in the World Church in 2003.
 After a year teaching at Chester, she moved to the University of Leeds, England, as a lecturer in gender, ethics and religion in its Department of Theology and Religious Studies.
 She was part of the university's Centre for Gender and Women's Studies and its Centre for Business Ethics.

 In 2001, Hogan returned to Trinity College, Dublin as a lecturer in its School of Ecumenics.
 She was a visiting professor at the Sydney College of Divinity and the Melbourne College of Divinity in 2005.
 In 2006, she was awarded the Chair of Ecumenics, and served as Head of School and Director of the Irish School of Ecumenics from 2006 to 2010.
 From 2011 to 2016, she was Vice-Provost and Chief Academic Officer of Trinity College Dublin.
 In 2021 she was considered for the role of Provost of the college when the position was being considered for one of three women, including Linda Doyle and Jane Ohlmeyer, making it the first time a woman was provost since the founding of the college: Doyle was subsequently elected.

 Views

 In 2012, Hogan was a sponsor of the Catholic Scholars' Declaration on Authority in the Church: amongst other things, this called for more autonomy for bishops, active laity involvement in church governance, and democracy in the selection of bishops and other church leaders.

 In reference to the 2015 referendum on same-sex marriage, Hogan argued that there was no theological impediment to same-sex civil marriage and that the "Christian tradition affirms the fundamental equality and dignity of all people, whether we are heterosexual or gay".

 Honours

 In 2007, she was made a Fellow of Trinity College, Dublin, an honorary appointment.

-In 2013, it was suggested that Pope Francis might appoint her as the first female cardinal of the Roman Catholic Church.
+In 2013, media reports suggested that Pope Francis might appoint her as the first female cardinal of the Roman Catholic Church.
 She had been nominated by Fr James Keenan SJ.

+In 2023 she was elected a member of the Royal Irish Academy.